condlex/wpdk/README.md

     __ Upload to host and generate 1 billion posts.
 If time remains, 1 billion posts will be indexed and available to search.

+[ April 9, 2026 ]
++ This version is called version 0.1.6.
+In this version, highlighting feature is added to search in both admin and public.
+Listing all posts when query is empty is also added.
+Some minor bugs in tools of creating posts, indexing posts is fixed.
+Indexing feature is refactored to improve speed. o Plan on next days:
+    __ Continue to generate indexes until hard disk (1TB) is full. oo Indexing is still too slow (5,000 posts per 10 hours) __ Upload to host and generate 1 billion posts.
+If time remains, 1 billion posts will be indexed and available to search.
+      oo This task is cancelled because I can not gain Debit card to buy hosting (Information of debit card is only available by using Mobile app, I don't want to use app (just because I don't want to do some stupid actions as followed instructions when using app to verify actions (face recognition) which is similar VNeIDs app, so I cancel new debit card) ).
+    __ Benchmark WPDK on 1TB hard disk, optimize WPDK to gain maximum rate of storing & indexes (smallest as possible), add virtual file system feature to manage multiple disk for contributing to data folder contents.

 ```